 “Haven’t I ever done anything smart?”

 Once you start questioning your beliefs, they will start to shake.
-Next step would be to perform actions that prove to your subconscious mind that the belief that it is holding on to is wrong.
+The next step would be to perform actions that prove to your subconscious mind that the belief that it is holding on to is wrong.

 Remember, actions are the most powerful ways to reprogram the subconscious mind.
 Nothing works better.

-Once you give your subconscious mind enough proofs that you are smart, your subconscious mind will have no other option but to give up its previously held false belief that you aren’t smart.
+Once you give your subconscious mind enough proof of your smartness, it’ll have no other option but to ditch its previously held belief that you aren’t smart.

-How easily a belief can be changed depends on how long the subconscious mind has been holding on to that belief.
+How easily a belief can change depends on how long the subconscious mind has been holding on to that belief.

-That’s why our childhood beliefs that we have been holding on to for a long time are harder to alter (but not impossible) as compared to those that we form later on in life.
+Our childhood beliefs that we’ve been holding on to for long are harder to alter compared to those we form later in life.
 It’s easier to uproot a plant than a tree.